mckennareale/thesis/README.md

-# thesis
-Main branch contains:
-- README
-- flu scRNA-seq folder
+# Massive Migration: The Role of Tissue-Resident Alveolar Macrophages in Inducible Bronchus-Associated Lymphoid Tissue Formation and Function
+- scRNA-seq: code to perform analysis and generate plots
-- qPCR folder
+- qPCR folder: spreadsheets with qPCR data
-- sorting folder
+- sorting folder: schematic of sorting strategy for sorted qPCR